brownsys/paralegal-osdi-2025-artifact/README.md

 skip directly to [Step by step for reproducing results](#step-by-step-for-reproducing-results).

+If you want to learn more about the organization of this repository see [Organization](#organization).

 ## Platform compatibility

 The **analyzer** has been tested on Ubuntu and OSX, but should in theory run on any